 At roughly half the price of the Sony equivalent, and with solid overall build and performance, the Sigma 24-70mm f/2.8 DG DN Art Lens is a great value.
 It is not surprising that this lens is a #1 bestseller.

 The Sigma 24-70mm f/2.8 DG DN Art Lens is compatible with all Sony E-mount mirrorless ("DN") cameras, including both full-frame ("DG") and APS-C sensor format models, and a Leica L-mount version is also available.
-Sigma provides a limited 1-year limited warranty, and Sigma USA provides a limited 3-year warranty extension.
+Sigma provides a 1-year limited warranty, and Sigma USA provides a limited 3-year warranty extension.

 The reviewed Sigma 24-70mm f/2.8 DG DN Art Lens was online-retail sourced.